Hiring employees is a key way to grow your business. But, don’t neglect the value of an intern. Here’s how to hire an intern for your small business.

 Tips For Getting The Best Interns

-Accurately assess your needs before you start looking for an intern.
-Interns bring an array of skill sets, work experiences and educational backgrounds.
+Assess your needs before you start looking for an intern.
 The proper fit is crucial.

 Do you want someone who’s social media savvy?
 A tech person who is familiar with software to manage your website?
-Or perhaps you want a worker who can handle administrative functions?
+Do you want a worker who can handle administrative functions?

 Your corporate needs will dictate what type of worker you look for and where you would search.
 These are things to take into consideration.
 Remember, being clear improves your chances of connecting with the most qualified individuals.

 It’s convenient to have interns on hand to handle “gofer” duties.
-And many times, they can be relied upon to randomly “fill in as needed.”
+And many times, they handle the “fill-in-as-needed” tasks.